 In 1960, Chester Keltner introduced Keltner Channels in his famous book How to Make Money in Commodities.
-Initially, Keltner Channels used the 10-day [simple moving averages/moving-average) as the centerline, and the high-low range was subtracted and added from the envelope lines.
+Initially, Keltner Channels used the 10-day simple moving average as the centerline, and the high-low range was subtracted and added from the envelope lines.

 Like all technical analysis indicators, Keltner Channels are a tool for traders to help understand price action — or the psychology of the market.
 When we understand the psychology of the market, we can more easily identify supply and demand issues and exploit them for profit.

 Keltner Channels are a lagging indicator designed to identify the prevalent price trend.

 The Keltner Channel midline shows the price trend.
 A breach of the envelope, a cross of the upper or lower lines surrounding the midline, can be interpreted as a price breakout or overbought/oversold conditions.